Manish-bit18/DSA-Book/README.md

 * Identify patterns that need more practice
 * Come back to problems for revision

-The project also helped me understand how a frontend, backend, database, and REST APIs work together in a complete full-stack application.
+The project also helped me understand how a **React frontend, Spring Boot backend, REST APIs, JSON-based content, and JPA-based persistence** work together in a full-stack application.

 ---